 Choose how you want to submit online

-There are three different ways that you can submit your testimony online.
-You can send an email, record and submit a video, or complete our online form.
+There are two ways to submit your testimony online.
+You can send an email to the committee or you can record and submit a video using our online form.

 Send us your email

 You can email written testimony on any issue before the City Council.
 Include the committee you want to address, along with the topic of discussion.
 You can also include the docket number for the item if you have it.